Decorating and customising your child's hearing aids or cochlear implants

 Some manufacturers may give sheets of stickers the right size for their hearing aids.

-Hearing aid retainers help stop hearing aids fall off.
+Hearing aid retainers help stop hearing aids falling off.
 A parent has set up her own online shop selling decorated and personalised retainers.

 Useful resources and further reading

 Explore the Understanding childhood deafness section of our website.

 Our online hearing equipment ‘how to’ videos take you step-by-step through looking after your child’s hearing aids.

 - Hearing Aids: Information for families